philippkueng/philippkueng.github.com/_drafts/2013-05-26-scraping-for-data-journalism.markdown

 Go ahead and execute it with the command `python app.py` from within your terminal.
 If you are seeing a “Hello World” message you are all set.
 Press Ctrl + C to terminate it.

+In case you are forced to work from a Windows Computer you might not have Python installed, if so head over to [python.org](http://www.python.org/download/) and get yourself a binary, take a 2.7.x release.

 ## Scraping the website
-Next up we are tackling the fetch & parse part.
+Next up we are tackling the fetch and parse part.
 For this we extend our example above by adding a requirements.txt file to the folder and filling it with packages we will for the scraper.

 {% highlight python %}
 # requirements.txt